The Bastards' Fig Tree: Reception

 Quim Casas of El Periódico de Catalunya rated the film 1 out of 5 stars, writing that Elejalde Karra Elejalde does not know what to do with his character, whilst the same applies to Areces or Sánchez, "actors gifted for comedy but not for so much nonsense".

 Noel Murray of Los Angeles Times wrote that, "thin plot" and "distractingly jaunty score" notwithstanding, the film remains for the most part "a thought-provoking historical fairy tale about the values — and grudges — that survive whomever's [sic] in power".

-Nuria Vidal of Fotogramas rated the film 3 out of 5 stars, deeming it to be "a film that moves between esperpento, black comedy and magical realism", citing the meetings between Elejalde's and Areces' characters as the best thing about the film, while lamenting some "inevitable clichés".
+Nuria Vidal of Fotogramas rated the film 3 out of 5 stars, deeming it to be "a film that moves between esperpento, black comedy and magical realism", citing the meetings between Elejalde's and Areces' characters as the best thing about the film, while lamenting some "unavoidable clichés".

 Javier Cazallas of HobbyConsolas rated the film with 78 points ("good") praising the evolution of Rogelio's character both from a personal and a physical standpoint, and the "good characterization of the different characters", while writing that the "story seems to be a bit lacking when it comes to an end" as a negative point.

 Sergio F. Pinilla of Cinemanía rated the film 3 out of 5 stars, pointing out that despite being short of the excellence of contiguous films such as or Black Bread or Pan's Labyrinth, the film features both Elejalde and Areces in a state of grace.